JamesTheBard/sisyphus-ffmpeg/README.md

 ![Progress Bar](images/WindowsTerminal_1OkNXgNX5Z.png)

 ### Media Information
-The `sisyphus-ffmpeg` module also contains a _FFProbe_-powered class that will list the streams contained in a given media file.
+The `sisyphus-ffmpeg` module also contains an `ffprobe`-powered class that will list the streams contained in a given media file.
 This can save a substantial amount of time if you need to figure out which input streams you want to feed to `ffmpeg`.

 ```python
 from ffprobe import Ffprobe